urnetwork/server/README.md

 # bringyour

-code style -
+## Code style

-use a pointer when the value can be nil
+- Use a pointer when the value can be nil
+- Use gofmt for go formatting